polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

   </figcaption>
 </figure>

+Since we have no direct knowledge about the analytical form of f(x) at the first moment, we speak of a so-called black-box function.

-* **Black-box function:** A black-box function is a system where the internal workings is unknown.
+A black-box function is a system where the internal workings is unknown.
 Systems like transistors, engines and human brains are often described as black-box systems.

+In our case, the hyperparameters represent the input parameters of the function, for which only it is not directly known how it influences e.g. the cross validation score.
+Each point on the function curve must be calculated more or less elaborately.

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/black_box_function.png" style="width:100%">
   <figcaption align = "center">